Posted on

 Blue Yonder Japan Co plans to give ethical gifts to employees and clients as part of their CSR activities.
 They have applied for the following Malawian coffee and 30 filters set.
 We were told two reasons why Malawian coffee from Warm Hearts Coffee Club was selected.

--100% of profit will be donated to charity.
+-Profit will be donated to charity.

 -It is better to make employees happy with ethical rather than unethical gifts.